In Our Nation’s Capitol

 I expect that this approach isn’t wholly novel, but I found it to be a fresh take on content marketing.

 Content Marketing Takeaways

 The essence of lobbying is the currying of favor.
 At best, this looks like gaining access and making strong, persuasive arguments.
-At works, it’s a base, crude exchange of favors and back scratching.
+At worst, it’s a base, crude exchange of favors and back-scratching.
+Transactional.
+Quid pro quo.

-Content marketing is education marketing.
+Content marketing is marketing through education.
 It’s teaching.
 It’s edu-sales.
 It’s the sharing of your experience and expertise (which are not the same thing) with your prospects, customers, colleagues, and community.